 Our Sixth Year!

-It's that time of year again.
-Our sixth year of Project SEARCH is in full swing!
-Our seven new interns have already begun their rotations in various departments, including 5 West, Child Life, CDU, MICU, Peds Specialty Care Unit, Carrie Tingley Inpatient and Inpatient Rehab.
+And just like that, our fifth year of Project SEARCH has come to a close!
+Our seven new interns have graduated and are well on their way to fulfilling careers, with five of them getting hired on at UNMH on a variety of teams such as Housekeeping, OR, Child Life and PACU!
 As always, we want to give a huge thank-you to all of the various departments at UNMH that continue to support Project SEARCH to help our interns gain the skills they need to achieve employment and independence in our communities.

 What is Project SEARCH?